mautrix/docs/bridges/python/signal/authentication.md

 3. Scan the QR code the bridge sends you.

 ## Registering as the primary device
+Note that this method isn't recommended, as it's harder to recover if something goes wrong.
+When the bridge is linked as a secondary device, it can always be unlinked and relinked if something breaks.

 1. Send `register <phone>` to the bridge bot.
 The phone should be in the international format with no spaces.
 2. Once you get the SMS verification code, send it to the bridge.